Casa Montana by Baragano Architects Is the Future of Cabin Design

-Designed in Madrid over 4 months, built on site 600km away in just 5 days
+Designed in Madrid over 4 months and built on-site 600km away in just 5 days

 As we’ve seen with Backcountry Hut Company and Slovenia’s public climbing hut, the future of remote architecture is prefab.
 Modular design and offsite fabrication allows for greater use of hard to reach sites.